 - Making more trips on foot, by bike, or on public transportation

-- Combining errands into a single car trip, instead of making several shorter trips
+- Combining errands into a single car trip instead of making several shorter trips

-- Joining a car pool
+- Joining a carpool

 An added bonus of biking to work is the healthy, open-air exercise.
 If you do it regularly, your daily commute can take the place of a gym membership, saving you another $50 or so each month, or an additional $600 per year.

 However, cloth napkins also make more laundry.
 Tossing them in the laundry after every use gives you 21 napkins to wash every week.
-Amy Dacyczyn, the author of “The Tightwad Gazette,” calculates that it takes about 200 napkins to make one full load of laundry.
+Amy Dacyczyn, the author of “The Complete Tightwad Gazette,” calculates that it takes about 200 napkins to make one full load of laundry.
 That means one napkin per meal adds up to about 10 extra loads of laundry per year.

-Online News Sites
+Read Online News Sites

-Office Paper Use
+Use Less Office Paper

 Even if you can’t do much about overall paper use at your workplace, you can reduce the amount of office paper you use personally.
 Here are a few strategies to try:

 Of course, there are lots of reasons to choose a greener life, aside from the money it saves.
-For many people — myself included — the biggest benefit is knowing that we’re doing all we can to prevent a major global warming catastrophe.
+For many people — myself included — the biggest benefit is knowing we’re doing all we can to prevent a major global warming catastrophe.
 We also care about preserving natural resources, such as water and forests, for future generations.

 What are your favorite green-living strategies?
 Do they save you money?